-The CAPI method (Computer-Assisted Personal Interviewing) includes interviewing on laptops "face to face".
-All households selected into sample for the first time and households that either do not have a telephone/cell phone or do not want, for whatever reason, be interviewed by telephone are interviewed in this way.
+The CAPI method (Computer-Assisted Personal Interviewing) includes 'face-to-face 'interviewing using laptops.
+All households selected into a sample for the first time and households that either do not have a telephone/cell phone or do not want, for whatever reason, be interviewed by telephone are interviewed in this way.